 Take Stock in Children Student

-Katherine, a Lennard High School Freshman, has always known she wanted to go to college to study medicine, she just didn’t know how she and her family would afford it—until she learned about Hillsborough Education Foundation’s mentoring program.
+Yasmina, a Bloomingdale High School student, has a strong passion for social justice and wants to attend university to study criminal justice and psychology but, as an immigrant and the oldest of five children, she didn’t know how she and her family would afford a college education—until she learned about Hillsborough Education Foundation’s mentoring program.

 Mentees are paired with a college success coach and mentor and have the opportunity to earn at least a 2-year Florida Prepaid Scholarship.
-Katherine says she’ll make the most of this opportunity.
+Yasmina says she’ll make the most of this opportunity.

 Joanne